gpajot/zen-config/README.md

 If the file does not exist it will be created (not parent directories though).
 You can specify the file mode via `Config.FILE_MODE`.

+The config can be loaded from multiple files, see [fnmatch](https://docs.python.org/3/library/fnmatch.html) for syntax.
+Note that you will not be able to save if not handling exactly one file.

 ## Read only
 If you do not want to be able to modify the config from your code, you can use `ReadOnlyConfig`.